SOTASHE/MappingCrisis/README.md

 ### To run the front end
   - You can go to inside app.js
    and replace
-   _ mapboxApiAccessToken=" mapboxApiAccessToken="pk.eyJ1Ijoic25heWUtc290YXNoZSIsImEiOiJjbDA2MHN4dTEwYzR5M2pubmk0Mmo2aDk3In0.LxXpxLF9MffWbjrL-_ZJLA"
+    mapboxApiAccessToken=" mapboxApiAccessToken="pk.eyJ1Ijoic25heWUtc290YXNoZSIsImEiOiJjbDA2MHN4dTEwYzR5M2pubmk0Mmo2aDk3In0.LxXpxLF9MffWbjrL-_ZJLA"
-     _with your own mapbox api token, use this link https://www.mapbox.com/ to create your own.
+     -with your own mapbox api token, use this link https://www.mapbox.com/ to create your own.
 But you can still use mine.
 It's free to use

       cd frontend